byteingWolf/Guitario-v2/README.md

 # Guitario

 <img src="/guiIcons/music.png" width="200" height="200">
-Guitario is a simple guitar chords recognition.
+Guitario is a simple guitar chords recognition tool.

-* Project is based on AI recognition of chroma-based features
+The project is based on AI recognition of chroma-based features

 ## Chords currently implemented